 Cloud Vulnerability DB

-The vulnerability occurs when using PreResources or PostResources mounted at locations other than the root of the web application.
-In such configurations, it was possible to access these resources through an unexpected path that might not be protected by the same security constraints as the expected path, effectively allowing security constraints to be bypassed.
-The vulnerability is classified as CWE-288 (Authentication Bypass Using an Alternate Path or Channel) (NVD).
+The vulnerability manifests when using PreResources or PostResources mounted at locations other than the root of the web application.
+In such configurations, it becomes possible to access these resources through an unexpected path that might not be protected by the same security constraints as the expected path, effectively allowing security constraints to be bypassed.
+The vulnerability has been assigned a CVSS v3.1 base score of 7.5 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:N/A:N (NVD, Wiz).

-The vulnerability allows attackers to bypass security constraints and access resources that should be protected.
-This could potentially lead to unauthorized access to sensitive resources within the web application (NVD).
+The vulnerability enables attackers to bypass security constraints and gain unauthorized access to resources that should be protected.
+This could potentially lead to unauthorized access to sensitive resources within the web application (Wiz).

 Source: This report was generated using AI